DHCLAIRE/TingHsin_2023BrainHackSTW/README.md

 ### Deliverables

 At the end of this project, we will have:
- - A functional Ngram model and Instructions about how to build the Ngram model from your own corpus, see [BHSTW_POSngram_COCA](https://github.com/DHCLAIRE/TingHsin_project_2023BHSTW/blob/main/BHSTW_POSngram_COCA.py)
+ - A functional Ngram model and Instructions about how to build the Ngram model from your own corpus.
- - A preprocess steps, see [BHSTW_POStagged_preprocess](https://github.com/DHCLAIRE/TingHsin_project_2023BHSTW/blob/main/BHSTW_POStagged_preprocess.py)
+ - A POS tagged texts preprocess steps.
  - MEG preprocessing commands and instructions from [MNE-Python](https://mne.tools/stable/auto_tutorials/preprocessing/40_artifact_correction_ica.html#sphx-glr-auto-tutorials-preprocessing-40-artifact-correction-ica-py)
- - Modified TRF [procedure](https://github.com/DHCLAIRE/TingHsin_project_2023BHSTW/blob/main/BHSTW_TRFs_produce-estimate_LTTC_ESLs.py) originated from [Eelbrain/Alice](https://github.com/Eelbrain/Alice)
+ - Modified TRF procedure originated from [Eelbrain/Alice](https://github.com/Eelbrain/Alice)

 ## Results